electrikmilk/cherri/language/standard/scripting.md

 ### `list(...item)`

-Store a list in a variable.
+Store a list of `item` in a variable.
+No limit on `item` arguments.

 ## Math